elifrofyag/pico_pi_and_cloud/README.md

 ## Communication Flow
 [picture]

-## Pico Code to Read and Send Soil Moisture Data
+## Pico Code to Read and Send Sensor Data
 The Pico will read soil moisture and send the data over the serial connection (USB) to the host device.
-The code below formats the data as JSON for easy parsing by the host.
+The code `main.py` formats the data as JSON for easy parsing by the host.

 Upload `main.py` to Pico and make sure to **close the VSCode window for `main.py`** to release the serial port being used.

+Use PuTTy to read inputs from Pico through serial port (COM3)

 ## Host Device Code to Communicate with Azure IoT Hub
 The host device (e.g., your computer) will: